 The gender mainstreaming objectives for the project will be championed and monitored by the project-recruited gender experts and the project gender focal points, with back-up from the EALG office gender experts.

 During the project preparation phase, consultations should be made with local communities, as well as representative’s provincial government agencies and civil society organizations.
 The project results framework contains measurable indicators related to gender equality and women’s empowerment; an ATLAS gender marker of 2 has been applied to the project.
 For example, a target of 40% women representation among direct project beneficiaries has been applied in the project design, e.g., local collaborative management committees should have at least 40% women members.
 Sustainable alternative livelihoods will be developed that facilitate equitable participation by women.
-Gender and social inclusion training will be mandatory for project implementation staff and service providers, and resources have been allocated to monitor and evaluate socioeconomic benefits as part of the ESMP, which will be developed during project inception after the ESIA is complete.
-Gender aspects will also be included in the ESIA and the gender action plan will be updated accordingly.
+Gender and social inclusion training will be mandatory for project implementation staff and service providers, and resources have been allocated to monitor and evaluate socioeconomic benefits as part of the ESMP, which will be developed during project inception after the ESIAs are complete.
+Gender aspects will also be included in the ESIAs and the gender action plan will be updated accordingly.
 Moreover, knowledge products will be developed and disseminated according to the literacy and cultural circumstances of the local project communities, to ensure equitable gender and social inclusion.